 If your application is shortlisted for consideration for admission, then you will be interviewed before an offer of admission can be made.
 This is to ensure your academic background provides appropriate preparation, the research topic is suitable for part-time study and that you will be able to meet all the requirements of the course in terms of attendance and active involvement.
-It is anticipated that interviews will be held in May 2023.
+It is anticipated that interviews will be held in May 2024.

-d) How many students will there be in the 2023-25 cohort?
+d) How many people apply, and how many places will there be in the 2024-26 cohort?